Skip to main content

 In contrast, participatory programs are often structured to mitigate stress.
 Activities frequently included in these programs, such as yoga classes, mindfulness training sessions, or simply having the autonomy to choose a preferred form of exercise, can actively down-regulate the HPA axis.

 These practices often stimulate the parasympathetic nervous system, the body’s “rest and digest” system, which acts as a natural brake on cortisol production.
-The focus on engagement over outcome removes the source of pressure, allowing the body’s to remain in a state of healthy equilibrium.
+The focus on engagement over outcome removes the source of pressure, allowing the body’s stress response to remain in a state of healthy equilibrium.

 The structure of a wellness program can either be a buffer against stress or a contributor to it, with your hormonal systems acting as the mediator.